Age-Old Wisdom meets Modern Tools

 My sister and I both love to cook.
-We aim for dishes that are nutritious, cheap, uncomplicated, fast, and delicious.
+We aim for dishes that are nutritious, cheap, quick, and delicious.
 But our cooking resembles that of our great grandmothers on the farm, whose recipes called for a lump of this, a pinch of that, and a few handfuls of whatever’s available from the garden or the cupboard.
 If you’re up for this approach, here are some pointers for creating recipes from your garden—plus an “anytime salad” and flavorful dressing to try!

 The Rules of Creating Your Own Recipe